TosbackCgusBridge-Bot/CGUs-versions/Orbitz/Privacy Policy.md

 *   Add a property

-© 2019 Orbitz, LLC.
+© 2020 Orbitz, LLC, An Expedia Group Company.
 All rights reserved.
 Orbitz, Orbitz.com, and the Orbitz logo are either registered trademarks or trademarks of Orbitz, LLC in the U.S. and/or other countries.
 Other logos or product and company names mentioned herein may be the property of their respective owners.
 CST #2063530-50